Anarshtein/python-typing-speed-test/README.md

 ### View Results

-- The application will display the total time spent, the total number of words typed, and your typing speed in words per minute (WPM).
+- The application will display the total time spent, the total number of words typed, your typing speed in words per minute (WPM), and some explanation based on your results.

 ## Project Structure
 ```bash